Joshua Wilwohl (will-WALL)

 I'm an assistant professor at the American University of Phnom Penh (AUPP).

-My courses and research explore how identity forms at the intersection of art, language, and technology.
+My teaching and research blend art, language, and technology to explore how design enacts identities—currently among English-speaking Cambodian youth.
 (Here's what students had to say.)

-My work in the U.S., U.K., and Cambodia includes a patented navigation system that helps improve people's experience with cars.
+My work in the US, UK, and Cambodia includes a patented navigation system that customizes routes to enhance people's driving experiences.

 Before joining AUPP, I was on faculty at the Metropolitan College of New York.